fazleyazdan/cypress-automation/README.md

-This project contains best practices for automating web apps with cypress.
+# This project contains best practices for automating web apps with cypress.

-Here i wrote scripts for automating web apps which will give beginners an idea and understanding of automating web apps with cypress.
+# Here i wrote scripts for automating web apps which will give beginners an idea and understanding of automating web apps with cypress.

+# testsuit --> testcase --> test steps

+# specfile(cy.js) --> describe(testsuit) --> it(testcase) -->